CrazyFedde/docs/commands.md

 <a name="resume"></a>
 ### Resume

-Pauses the song that is currently playing.
+Resumes the song that was playing before.

 The **DJ** role is required to run this command.